 - Shimano STC Spin, Travel Spinning Fishing Rod

-The Kastking Blackhawk II is a favourite among serious anglers as this telescopic fishing rod is available in a range of power, namely medium-light, medium, and medium-heavy and comes in eight different lengths.
+The Kastking Blackhawk II is a favorite among serious anglers as this telescopic fishing rod is available in a range of power, namely medium-light, medium, and medium-heavy, and comes in eight different lengths.
 That provides a degree of versatility that can’t be matched in this category.
 But is it any good?

-A very hard to beat combination of versatility and price, the Sougayilang telescopic fishing rod comes in five sizes and is renowned for its toughness and ability to handle a decent sized fish.
-This is the first choice backup fishing rod for many skilled anglers and when you consider the price it’s not hard to see why.
-Add in the one-year warranty and this is a safe bet at this price.
+A very hard-to-beat combination of versatility and price, the Sougayilang telescopic fishing rod comes in five sizes and is renowned for its toughness and ability to handle decent-sized fish.
+This is the first choice backup fishing rod for many skilled anglers, and when you consider the price, it’s not hard to see why.
+Add in the one-year warranty, and this is a safe bet at this price.

-What it lacks in versatility (it comes in one size only – 5’6’’) the Eagle Claw Pack-It more than makes up for it in quality.
-Fiberglass may be heavier than carbon fiber, but it is far tougher and weight is not a key issue for a collapsible fishing rod that’s used primarily for emergencies or short sessions.
-For the price of a few cups of coffee you get a high-quality, American designed fishing rod that performs brilliantly for what it is and comes with a one-year warranty.
-For a genuine travel/back-up fishing rod for freshwater fishing, this wins hands down.
+What it lacks in versatility (it comes in one size only – 5’6’’), the Eagle Claw Pack- more than makes up for its quality.
+Fiberglass may be heavier than carbon fiber, but it is far tougher, and weight is not a key issue for a collapsible fishing rod that’s used primarily for emergencies or short sessions.
+For the price of a few cups of coffee, you get a high-quality, American-designed fishing rod that performs brilliantly for what it is and comes with a one-year warranty.
+This wins, hands down, for a genuine travel/backup fishing rod for freshwater fishing.

 The Shimano STC (short for Shimano Travel Concept) is unquestionably the best quality of the telescopic rods here.
-A carbon fiber blank, quality stainless steel guides from a company with a proven heritage in making fine telescopic rods for conventional and travel applications.
-The smallest model packs down to just 12″ – even shorter than the Eagle Claw.
-And thanks to the use of 10 sections (or 11 in the longer models) you aren’t compromising on overall length.
-And it terms of the feel, many anglers think it is hard to tell they are casting with a telescopic fishing rod.
+A carbon fiber blank, quality stainless steel guide from a company with a proven heritage in making fine telescopic rods for conventional and travel applications.
+The smallest model packs down to just 12" - even shorter than the Eagle Claw.
+And thanks to the use of 10 sections (or 11 in the longer models), you aren't compromising on overall length.
+And in terms of the feel, many anglers think it is hard to tell they are casting with a telescopic fishing rod.
 The clear first choice for people who are going to fish with this telescopic rod a lot.

 Best Telescopic Fishing Rod Comparison Table